-For this report, the state is divided into eight ground-water regions (fig. 1).
+For this report, the state is divided into eight ground-water regions (fig. 1A).
 Regional tables and maps depict ground-water-level changes in the major aquifers of the central and western parts of the state.
 Regions I, II, and III cover the High Plains aquifer and coincide approximately with the areas of Groundwater Management Districts 3, 1, and 4, respectively.
 Region V covers the Great Bend Prairie and Equus Beds regions and is roughly coincident with the combined areas of Groundwater Management Districts 2 and 5.
 No tables or maps are included for the remaining four regions because few wells in these areas are measured on an annual basis.
+The statewide distribution of wells measured during this reporting period is indicated in fig. 1B.